jvbispo/Go-book-back/README.md

     yarn
    ```

- 3- Make sure you have a Mysql instance and create a database called 'goBooks'.
-In case you want to use docker:
+ ### 3- Make sure you have a Mysql instance and create a database called 'goBooks'.In case you want to use docker:

   ```
     docker run --name root -e MYSQL_ROOT_PASSWORD=welcome -d mysql
    ```

- 4- Once created the mysql insntance you can set the database settings on the file 'ormconfig.json'
+ ### 4- Once created the mysql insntance you can set the database settings on the file 'ormconfig.json'

- 5- run the migrations using the comand:
+ ### 5- run the migrations using the comand:

   ```javascript
     yarn typeorm migration:run